seanf316/P3-Reclaim-The-Light/README.md

 ## **Project Goals**

 This is my third portfolio project for [Code Institute](https://codeinstitute.net/) and my goal with this project is to display my newly acquired Python skills.
-I decided to build a classic text based adeventure game that included some PvE battle elements.
-The adventure is led by the players choices and each choice has an impact on how the story progresses.
+I decided to build a classic text-based adventure game that included some PvE battle elements.
+The adventure is led by the player's choices and each choice has an impact on how the story progresses.

 ## **Contents**